Ezinnem/friendzap/README.md

 # friendzapp

-A MERN stack social media app for sharing and connecting with friends
+A MERN stack social media app for sharing and connecting with friends.